Do you know why financial planning is important for seafarers?

 8.)
 Conclusion

-Now let’s see the need for Financial planning for Seafarers.
-Also, let us discover the challenges faced by Seafarers.
+Now let’s see the need for Financial Planning for Seafarers.
+Also, let us discover the challenges in financial planning faced by Seafarers.

-Alongside a tough environment, seafarers will sometimes also face extreme weather conditions at places around the world.
+Alongside a challenging environment, seafarers will sometimes face extreme weather conditions in some places around the world.
 Unsurprisingly, communication back home can be problematic for many seafarers owing to varying degrees of access to Wi-Fi on ships or in port.
 Now let’s take a look at the challenges faced by a seafarer.

 Challenges faced by a seafarer